dahlbyk/posh-git/README.md

 ### Extra step for Linux and macOS users

-The version of `PSReadLine` (1.2) that ships PowerShell Core 6.0.0 has known issues that cause problems with the prompt function that posh-git uses.
+The version of `PSReadLine` (1.2) that ships with PowerShell Core 6.0 has known issues that cause problems with the prompt function that posh-git uses.
 Fortunately, there is a beta of PSReadLine 2.0.0 that fixes these problems.
 You can check the version of PSReadLine you have by executing: `get-module psreadline`.
 If it less than 2.0.0, follow this procedure.